 Now, contrast this with a billing process that starts with proactive, real-time reporting to the customer.
 Rather than updating multiple spreadsheets during the month to demonstrate status, progress, performance – consolidate your information, manage only the data needed and provide it to your customer on demand – or better yet, even before they demand it!
 If your billing is reliant on critical reporting or information, aim to provide your customer with frequent reporting prior to billing.
 Make it easy for the customer to get from you, and make it easy to get together.
 The effort you take to communicate early and frequently with your customer will pay off with fewer disputes on the payment end.

 By using these four tips for accelerating cash flow, a construction organization can vastly improve their internal efficiencies (saving time and money), and reduce the lag between invoice and payment.
 Cash flow is king in this world.
-Spend a little time, invest in the right tools, and get your cash in a happy positive place.
+Spend a little time, invest in the right project cost control software and construction management tools, and get your cash in a happy positive place.